GoogleChrome/audion/message-docs.md

 to the dev panel have a `frameId` field to indicate which frame they stem from.

 ```
+// Indicates that the dev panel updated the active AudioNode (the one being
+// inspected).
+This could mean that the active audio node was cleared.
+{
+  type: 'active_audio_node_updated',
+  // Data on the AudioNode.
+If null, then the active audio node was cleared.
+  audioNodeData: {?Object}
+}

 // Indicates a new edge from an AudioNode (to an AudioNode or an AudioParam).
 {
   type: 'add_edge',